gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 passes them onto the vehicle via internal simulation APIs.

 To be clear, this structure is pre-existing and widely used in UAV simulation.
-Our contribution in this tutorial is port the plugin from Gazebo to Ignition, preserving the rest of the setup.
+Our contribution in this tutorial is port the plugin from Gazebo to Gazebo, preserving the rest of the setup.

 ## Structure of the migration